nagypeter/weblogic-operator-tutorial/tutorials/build.weblogic.image.pipeline.md

 ![alt text](images/ocir/004.open.ocir.png)

-In the registry you have to find a repository named like your Oracle Pipeline application (e.g. *weblogic-operator-tutorial*).
+In the registry you have to find a repository named like your Oracle Container Pipelinesapplication (e.g. *weblogic-operator-tutorial*).
 If you open the repository for more details you  find two images.
 Technically the two images are the same, but got two tags.
 One of them is the git commit hash tag which is uniquely identify the image.
 The second *latest* tag applied because to have easier access to the historically latest release/image.

 ![alt text](images/build.weblogic.pipeline/017.ocir.image.check.png)